AriFordsham/GHCWiki/building/using.md

 <table><tr><th>`INTEGER_LIBRARY`</th>
 <td>
 By default this is set to `integer-gmp`, which means Integer is implemented on top of the C GMP library.
-If you set it to `integer-simple` than a simple, BSD-licensed Haskell implementation will be used instead.
+If you set it to `integer-simple` then a simple, BSD-licensed Haskell implementation will be used instead.
 </td></tr></table>